Sam Huard: Washington

 Huard entered his freshman season at Washington as the Huskies second-string quarterback behind Dylan Morris.
 He appeared in four games during the season, completing 22-for-42 pass attempts for 241 yards with one touchdown and four interceptions.
 Huard made his first career start in the Apple Cup rivalry game at the end of the 2021 season, completing 17-of-31 pass attempts for 190 yards and one touchdown with four interceptions in a 40-13 loss to Washington State.
 In 2022, Huard served as the third-string quarterback behind superstar transfer Michael Penix Jr. and Morris.
 Following the end of the season, he entered the NCAA transfer portal.

 Cal Poly

 Cal Poly quarterback Sam Huard throws downfield during a win against Northern Colorado in the 2023 season.

 Huard ultimately transferred to Cal Poly in San Luis Obispo.
 The transfer reunited him with his former head coach at Kennedy Catholic, Sheldon Cross, who had recently been hired as the Mustangs' offensive coordinator.

 Huard opened the 2023 season as Cal Poly's starting quarterback.
 He played in 9 games for the Mustangs, totaling 2,205 yards, 18 touchdowns, and 10 interceptions.

 Utah

 On May 7, 2024, Huard transferred to the University of Utah.
+On November 1 of that year, Utah head coach Kyle Whittingham announced that Huard "had a surgery some time ago that has ended his season,” and never played for the Utes that season.

 On December 8, 2024, Huard announced that he would enter the transfer portal for the third time.

 USC

 On January 6, 2025, Huard announced that he would transfer to USC.
+He began the 2025 season as the third-string quarterback behind Jayden Maiava and Husan Longstreet.
+Huard made his USC debut on the Trojans' final offensive drive against Missouri State in the season-opening 73–13 victory.
+In Week 9 against Northwestern, Huard, who had worn number 7 earlier in the season, was listed as number 80 to match starting punter Sam Johnson's number.
+In the second quarter of a tied game, Huard lined up as the punter and threw a 10-yard pass to Tanook Hines for a first down.
+The trick play gained national attention, with the Big Ten later saying USC should have been penalized for unsportsmanlike conduct.